chocolate-doom/chocolate-doom/README.md

 * `IDDT` cheat is now reset when re-starting map during demo recording, thanks to Looper for the suggestion.
 * Time in demo timer widget is now printed in centiseconds instead of tics.
 Thanks to Looper and ZeroMaster010 for the proposal.

+**Bug Fixes**

+* Fix for GUS emulation in presence of midiproc.exe has been pulled from Chocolate Doom, whereto it was contributed by JNechaevsky.

 Crispy Doom 5.7 is based on Chocolate Doom 3.0.0 and has merged all changes to the Chocolate Doom master branch up to commit [`f1fa7faf`](https://github.com/chocolate-doom/chocolate-doom/commit/f1fa7faf566e3e325c1b1fbf8ace8d5ac2db2b1e).